Rock 'n' Roll Solutions to the Hubble Tension: Classification of scalar field solutions in cosmology

 In order that the energy density in the scalar field does not come to dominate that of the background either at early or late times, $(w_{\phi} - w_b)$ must transition from negative to positive.
 This energy injection, which is required to be $\mathcal{O}(10\%)$ in order to resolve the Hubble tension, is localized at the redshift when $w_\phi = w_b$.

 One particularly simple class of such solutions has the scalar field initially frozen on its potential, with $w_{\phi} \approx -1$, before thawing onto a trajectory with a nearly constant equation of state, $w_{\phi} > w_b$, which we will refer to as rolling solutions.
 This behavior is in contrast with the familiar case of, {\it e.g.}, axion dark matter, in which the field and its equation of state oscillate rapidly after thawing.
 The axion oscillation frequency grows relative to the decreasing Hubble parameter, so that it can become intractable to trace the oscillating field evolution numerically.

 Cycle-averaged coarse-graining \cite{Turner:1983he} can provide an accurate description of the fluid at late times, both in the case of axion dark matter as well as more general potentials with oscillating equation of state.
 However, the coarse-graining approximation does not apply near the initial thawing phase when the field starts oscillating, and this is precisely the regime in which the details of the field evolution and fluctuations have the greatest impact on the gravitational potential, and thence the CMB.
 Therefore, a cycle-averaged description for such an oscillating solution might be insufficient.

 This is why we look for solutions that quickly asymptote to a constant $w_{\phi}$.
+These have been studied in a different cosmological context in refs.~\cite{Ratra:1987rm,Liddle:1998xm,Dutta:2008px}.
 The rolling trajectory is easiest to describe in a simplified limit, in which the background cosmology has a constant equation of state $w_b$.
 Further, we work in the approximation where we neglect the back-reaction of the scalar field.
 This should be justified since the maximal energy injection that we are interested in will be $\mathcal{O}(10\%)$.
 We emphasize that we use these simplifications to elucidate the physics of the scalar field and do not use them for any of our numerical results.